 DAD-IS is the centre of an expandable global network of information systems that exchange breed-related data.
 A regional system (the European Farm Animal Diversity Information System – EFABIS) has been established in Europe and national systems have been established in a number of European countries.

-Data from DAD-IS have for many years been used as a basis for reporting on the global status and trends of animal genetic resources – three editions of the World Watch List for Domestic Animal Diversity (1993,1995, 2000), The State of the World’s Animal Genetic Resources for Food and Agriculture (2007) and biennial status and trends reports (2008, 2010, 2012) produced for the Commission on Genetic Resources for Food and Agriculture.
+Data from DAD-IS have for many years been used as a basis for reporting on the global status and trends of animal genetic resources – three editions of the World Watch List for Domestic Animal Diversity (1993,1995, 2000), The State of the World’s Animal Genetic Resources for Food and Agriculture (2007), The Second Report on the State of the World’s Anima Genetic Resources for Food and Agriculture (2015) and biennial status and trends reports (2008, 2010, 2012 and 2014) produced for the Commission on Genetic Resources for Food and Agriculture.
 A set of indicators for monitoring the status of the world’s animal genetic resources, to be based on data from DAD-IS, has been developed.

 In addition to the breed databank itself, DAD-IS features a library of full-text publications and links to other web-based resources, a number of tools for analysing breed population data, news on events and developments in animal genetic resources management, and the contact details of National and Regional Coordinators for the Management of Animal Genetic Resources.
 Further information on how to use the system can be found in the DAD-IS manual.